we3lab/electric-emissions-misalignment/README.md

 python supplementary1.py
 ```

 Note that Figure 1 was made outside of Python.
-Figure 3 will throw an error without data provided by the user since we cannot re-publish the raw DAM data that we collected.
+Figures 3, 5, and 6 and Supplmentary Figure 1 will throw errors without data provided by the user since we cannot re-publish the raw DAM data that was used to generate the published figures.

 ## References